adap/flower/baselines/fedavgm/README.md

 > "*This model is not the state-of-the-art on the CIFAR-10 dataset, but is sufficient to show relative performance for the purposes of our investigation."*

 **The default CNN model in use on this baseline have a centralized accuracy of ~0.74.
-That is different from the reported 0.86 accuracy from the original FedAvg paper.**
+That is different from the reported 0.86 accuracy from the original FedAvg paper.
+But it is still sufficient to show the relative performance for the purposes of FedAvgM investigation.**

 **Dataset:** This baseline includes the CIFAR-10 and Fashion-MNIST datasets.
 By default it will run with the CIFAR-10.
 The data partition uses a configurable Latent Dirichlet Allocation (LDA) distribution (`concentration` parameter equals 0.1 as default) to create **non-iid distributions** between the clients.
 The understanding for this `concentration` (α) is that α→∞ all clients have identical distribution, and α→𝟢 each client hold samples from only one class.